 Kate has been getting caught up in lots of worries about her job in the charity shop.
-She hasn't been to work even when the shop's been open, as she doesn't feel safe.
-She worries that she might lose her job.
+Since the shop re-opened there are lots of changes and new rules for staff to follow.
+Kate has been finding the changes difficult and sometimes she hasn't gone to work because she is anxious.
 The more she thinks about this, the more anxious she gets.
-She worries that if she loses her job then she might not be able to find another one.
+She also worries that if she loses her job then she might not be able to find another one.
 These thoughts get stuck in her mind.